anacode/anacode-toolkit/docs/source/intro.rst

 - *relevance_score* - relative relevance of the concept in this text
 - *concept_type* - type of concept (cf. `here <https://api.anacode.de/api-docs/concept_types.html>`_ for list of available concept types)

-**concept_expressions.csv**
+**concept_surface_strings.csv**

-concept_expressions.csv extends concepts.csv with expressions that were used in text that realize it’s concepts.
+concept_surface_strings.csv extends concepts.csv with surface strings that were used in text that realize it’s concepts

 - *doc_id* - document id generated incrementally
 - *text_order* - index to original input text list